Voltic-Pay/Voltic-App/README.md

 # Voltic ⚡

 > [!CAUTION]
 > **TESTNET ONLY:** Voltic is currently available on **testnet only** (Arbitrum Sepolia) for testing and development purposes.
 Do NOT send real ETH or assets to this wallet.
 Real-net support is coming very soon!
+YOU can test on main net now by going to app/src/main/java/com/voltic/app/chain/ArbitrumClient.kt and changing the rpc and chain ID to real ones
 > **Spending Limits are unstable** due to time constrains I wasn't able to get the smart contract to work as it should be .expected not using it unless you want to test and help
 ## What is Voltic?